neonevm/neon-evm.docs/devportal/neon_evm_arch.md

 At every step, the Continue operation checks if this is the last step in the transaction execution or not.

 ### How does an operator know about the appearance of a transaction that can be continued?
 Solana's entire history is stored in Solana State.
 Using this history, the operator can obtain the necessary information about all transactions related to Neon EVM.
-Proxy can track incomplete transactions in this history, that can be continued by another operator.
+The Proxy can track incomplete transactions in this history, that can be continued by another operator.
 The operator who can continue to execute the unfinished transaction must first re-sign it with his key.
 If the number of blocks does not exceed *Mn* since the start of transaction processing by the previous operator, the signature of that operator is kept.
 If the number of blocks exceeds *Mn*, the transaction can be re-signed by any operator.

 ### Special cases
 *Case 1*.
 One of the initial and mandatory operations is blocking an account, that is, the execution of other transactions is blocked for this time.